bbauska/LFS170x/readme.md

 <h3>Hyperledger</h3>

-[Hyperledger Greenhouse](https://www.hyperledger.org/use) is a graphical representation of the blockchains tools and libraries hosted by the Linux Foundation:
+<a href="https://www.hyperledger.org/use">Hyperledger Greenhouse</a> is a graphical
+representation of the blockchains tools and libraries hosted by the Linux Foundation:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ hyperledger green 'house' ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->